LaPetiteSouris/ImageWarping/README.md

 #Licences   <br/>

 The project is released under BSD Licence.
 Thus, any copy without mentioning the author is not permited.
-This is a prevnetion from academic plagiarism in the course.
+This is to prevent academic plagiarism in the course.

 Please refer to BSD licence at https://github.com/LaPetiteSouris/ImageWarping/Licences